azepecki/sift/final_report.md

 **Function Calls**

 In Sift, functions are declared with the keyword `def`.
-The function should have a name, followed by it's return type, and a consequent block of code to be executed when the function is called.
+The function should have a return type, followed by its name, and a consequent block of code to be executed when the function is called.
 A function can take zero, one or more arguments and return an expression of a certain type; the retuned type should be declared in the function header.

 **Syntax:**